All Episodes

 That's not the principle.

-And there, by the way, there is this concept among judges that calling someone a racist is an expression of opinion.
+And by the way, there is this concept among judges that calling someone a racist is an expression of opinion.

 You really have to accept that as just my opinion.

-I think that you can actually demonstrate as a an empirical matter that that's wrong.
+I think that you can actually demonstrate as an empirical matter that that's wrong, that I lied when I said that.

 It might be you could only prove it in 30% of cases.

-Well, it depends on how you define racism too.
+Well, it depends on how you define racism, too.

-I mean, there was a time when racism was simply the belief that one race is either inherently inferior or superior to another.
+There was a time when racism was simply the belief that one race is either inherently inferior or superior to another.

 And now there's a whole school of thought with critical race theory, for example, that means that you're racist if you're born white passing because you have inherent privileges.

-So that you know, those are very, very different definitions for the same term that we throw around.
+So that, you know, those are very, very different definitions for the same term that we throw around.

-And I think um that's part of the issue with the just throwing around, is he a racist, he's a racist, he's a racist.
+And I think that's part of the issue with just throwing around, is he a racist?

 Like, what do you mean?

-I'll I'll tell it very quickly because I know that we're getting to that point.
+I'll tell it very quickly because I know that we're getting to that point.

 I would be a psychology subject.